jimhester/knitrBootstrap/README.md

 ## Features ##
 * Automatic table of contents constructed from h1-4 tags using [tocify]
-* Images are automatically thumbnailed and lightboxed using [fancybox]
+* Images are automatically centered, thumbnailed and lightboxed using [fancybox]
 * Style with themes from [bootswatch], optionally including a style switch.
 * Code blocks automatically highlighted using [highlight.js], optionally including a style switch.
 * Code/Output block and plot visibility can be toggled with a mouse click